CarlosMenacho/robotics-research-notes/research-proposals/Perception-based problem statement.md

 ---
 # Some proposals
-1. Combine learning-based and geometric-based viewpoints planning into a unified DL architecture, in order to predict a from a single-image to geometric transformation for harvesting fruit
+1. Combine learning-based and geometric-based viewpoints planning into a unified DL architecture, in order to predict from a single-image to geometric transformation for harvesting fruit

 	**Challenges:**
 	- Camera technology